tunnell/wax/docs/installation.rst

 Installing Python3.3
 ====================

 If you have Python 3.3, skip this.
+This requires root access.

 `wax`, due to the dependencies, is only tested on Python3.3.
 To install this on Ubuntu 12 LTS, please run the following, which is inspired from